 Quality of customer support

 When something goes wrong, solid customer support can save the day.
-Look for a provider with responsive, helpful service that keeps your business moving.
+Look for a provider with responsive, helpful service, preferably 24/7 phone and chat support with great response time expectations.

 If you sell physical products, keeping track of your inventory can make or break your bottom line.
 A modern POS system helps you stay on top of your stock in real time, across every channel.
 Here are some must-have features to look for: